Special Educational Needs

 - New LSAs will access induction programmes as required and all LSAs are invited to attend whole school INSET training.

 Staff are issued with an interim inclusion/support register at the beginning of the Autumn term.
 All staff who teach a pupil who is on the inclusion support register then become aware of and are sensitive to the pupil’s needs.
-This is particularly relevant when teaching mixed ability sets where differentiation is a key issue and work and pace matches needs.

 Accessibility of the school